-Jesus tells his narcos of his – that is, he and Yaritza’s - intention to transform Los Angeles into a ‘theme park of pain’ (episode nine).
+Jesus tells his narcos of his – that is, his and Yaritza’s - intention to transform Los Angeles into a ‘theme park of pain’ (episode nine).
 For Mark Gottdiener (2001) the theming of urban spaces is a trend in modern American society which he has traced from the 1960s and the development of Las Vegas into a tourist destination offering attractions other than legalised gambling, and the concurrent evolution of amusement parks.
 Jean Baudrillard identified Las Vegas's simulations of New York and other urban environments as a prime example of 'hyperreality' a condition under which, as Zygmunt Bauman observes, ‘everything is in excess of itself’ (1992: 151).
 This phrase could also be used to describe Refn’s directorial style since Drive: as Lucas Curstädt has remarked of The Neon Demon ‘in this thriller it could be said that it is not necessarily the hyperreality that pulsates, but the image of hyperreality’ (2019: 45), a description that could apply equally to Too Old Die Young.
-The theming associated with these specialised sites has, Gottdiener argues, subsequently permeated everyday American life, via similar treatment of shopping and leisure environments in most cities and towns, the privatisation of public space and the ubiquity of corporate branding and franchising.
+The theming associated with these specialised sites has, Gottdiener argues, subsequently permeated everyday American life, via similar treatment of shopping and leisure environments in most cities and towns, the privatisation of public space, and the ubiquity of corporate branding and franchising.
 This is the milieu that Baudrillard calls the ‘desert of the real’ (1994: 1) and in which Refn combines elements of Folk Horror and Urban Wyrd, as well as ‘neon noir’, in Too Old To Die Young using the folk-saint Santa Muerte as the model for Yaritza, an essentially benign entity driven to violence in order to precipitate an apocalypse which will end patriarchal society.
 However, Yaritza does not seek a simple return to the ‘olde ways’ of the pre-modern world, a trope which has become something of a cliché in Folk Horror.
 Instead, she has emerged ‘out of the dust’ of the Mexican desert to preside over a new Aztec empire - as part of a new folk-deity, a ‘sacred androgyne’ - after the ‘desert of the real’ has been creatively destroyed.

 Works Cited